KevorkSulahian/agentic-llm-for-better-results/README.md

 ## Usage

+To run the app do the following:

+1. Clone the repo
-To run the app, clone the repo, install the virtual environment and activate it.
+2. Install the virtual environment and activate it.
+3. Setup `.env` file
+4. Start the server by using `panel serve`

-We use [AlphaVantage](https://www.alphavantage.co/) to get fundamental data (income statements).
+We use [Alpha Vantage](https://www.alphavantage.co/) to get fundamental data (income statements).
 Set your `ALPHAVANTAGE_API_KEY` in the `.env` file in the repo folder.
 You can create your `.env` file by copying the `.env.template` file in the repo.